GED in Alabama: Requirements, Cost, Testing Centers, & More

 When taking the GED test online, the cost is still $144 for the entire exam, which breaks down to $36 per subject test.
 Additionally, there is a $28 fee for taking four GED Ready practice tests, bringing the total online GED testing cost in Alabama to $172.

-To pay for the online GED test, you can use a credit or debit card when you schedule your test.
+You can register and schedule your tests online at GED.com.
+To pay for the online GED test, you can use a credit or debit card when scheduling your test.

-Alabama GED Practice Test
+GED Practice Test Alabama

-GED Programs in Mobile AL
+GED Programs in Montgomery, AL

 In Mobile, Alabama, several programs offer GED preparation and testing services to help individuals earn their General Education Diploma.